 - A small resolution that you do for a long time becomes a big change.

 - A big resolution that you do for a short time becomes no change.

 If you resolve to have dessert half as often, and you stick to it all year, it will be equivalent to having quit dessert entirely for 6 months.
 If you resolve to give up dessert entirely, do you think you will make it until the end of June?
 There are some people who can say “I’m going to stop eating junk food now” and they just stop forever without problems.
 Odds are, that person is not you.
 If this is not your first “eat well and exercise” resolution, then that person is definitely not you.
 Accept that and work with it.

 Whatever you chose as a resolution, say it out loud and add “and I will do this all year.
 If you can’t say it out loud, you definitely can’t do it.
 Break it down until you have a resolution that you can say with confidence that you will sustain all year.

 Don’t be among the 99% who make big resolutions that are lost before March.

 Be the 1% who makes a small resolution and turns it into a big change.

 Elsbeth Vaino is a personal trainer who focuses on achievable fitness and health.
 If you want some help with that achievable approach, or with finding the right small changes for you, consider her Get Lean program.
-It’s a 8 week online program that runs a few times per year.
+It’s a 8 week online program.
 Click the link above for more details and to register.